xpack-dev-tools/arm-none-eabi-gcc-xpack/tests/eclipse/arm-static-lib/README.md

 ```

 If the LTO plugin is not available, `arm-none-eabi-ar` complains, but,
-suprisingly, the build does not fail.
+surprisingly, the build does not fail.

 ```
 Building target: libarm-static-lib.a